 Internet cafés are available in big cities although are declining with the use of smart phones.
 WiFi is available in a large number of city locations.

 There is good service in China but phoning/texting from international phones can cost a lot of money.
-A good option is buying a local phone and SIM if you will be there for a longer period of time.
+You will be provided with a SIM card.

 China is 8 hours ahead of GMT (GMT +8).